github-linguist/linguist/README.md

 ### Using gitattributes

-Add a `.gitattributes` file to your project and use standard git-style path matchers for the files you want to override using the `linguist-documentation`, `linguist-language`, `linguist-vendored`, and `linguist-generated` attributes. `.gitattributes` will be used to determine language statistics and will be used to syntax highlight files.
+Add a `.gitattributes` file to your project and use standard git-style path matchers for the files you want to override using the `linguist-documentation`, `linguist-language`, `linguist-vendored`, `linguist-generated`  and `linguist-detectable` attributes. `.gitattributes` will be used to determine language statistics and will be used to syntax highlight files.
 You can also manually set syntax highlighting using [Vim or Emacs modelines](#using-emacs-or-vim-modelines).

 ```
 $ cat .gitattributes